 Diet and Acid Reflux

 Extreme fasting or very low carb diets cause bad breath.
 Highly acidic foods can cause acid reflux.
 Odors from the stomach or esophagus caused by acid reflux or improper diet enter the mouth and cause halitosis.
 If there are no known oral conditions causing your bad breath, it is likely you have a gastrointestinal issue that may need to be addressed by your physician.

 Many medications and medical conditions cause dry mouth.
 A dry mouth can lead to increased tooth decay.
 Staying hydrated is extremely important, especially in patients battling dry mouth.
 Avoiding dental products containing alcohol is also a good way to help limit dry mouth.
 Additionally, chewing sugarless gum with xylitol helps promote salivary flow as well as prevent tooth decay.

 Eighty percent of bad breath originates from an oral source.
+Unfortunately, the constant need to wear a mask during the pandemic has also led to increased halitosis problems.
+Click here to read more about “mask mouth”.
 Please contact Adams and Cheek Dentistry at 919.866.1360 or click here if you are concerned that any of the above conditions are contributing to your halitosis.